mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 in a previous essay.
 Writing these thoughts is a great way to reflect on my life.

-To help me on this reflection I use NotebookLM which helps me remember details of my life, I chat with it to see big picture topics in the goals I've set on it.
+To help me on this reflection I use NotebookLM which helps me remember details of my life, I chat with it to see big picture topics in the goals I've set.
 This is an interesting way to do therapy :).